 An article in the Wall Street Journal in January 2019 called email marketing the “only guaranteed delivery option the Internet has left.”
 And it’s true — as much as your customers may live on social media, there’s no guarantee the marketing messages you post will pass in front of them.
 With email, your messages will end up in their inboxes.
 That alone makes email an important, if not the most important, marketing channel for eCommerce today.

-In this article we’re going to dig into five key reasons why email marketing is crucial for eCommerce businesses.
+In this article we’re going to dig into 8 key reasons of email marketing importance for your eCommerce businesses.
 We’ll also take a top-level look at some key marketing emails and how you can implement them quickly and without a major ongoing time commitment.

 1. It’s Extremely Effective